 SB 1070 opponents slammed Sen. Pearce in the wake of the e-mail release.
 “This just shows who Russell Pearce really is,” Randy Parraz, who led a successful effort to recall Pearce from the state Senate, told the Arizona Republic.
 “You can call it hate speech.
 [SB 1070] was about using this type of fear and hate for political purposes.”

 But a spokesman for Jan Brewer, Arizona’s Republican governor, dismissed the e-mails as an “ACLU smoke screen.”

 “The ACLU’s tactic is a smoke screen,” Matthew Benson told the Arizona Republic.
 “By focusing on an individual legislator’s e-mails, they intend to divert focus from SB 1070’s simple common sense language, language that the overwhelming majority of Arizonans and Americans support, and language the Supreme Court unanimously upheld.”

+The released e-mails may provide the necessary ammunition to those who seek to persuade courts to overturn SB 1070.
 Last month, the US Supreme Court ruled in a lawsuit filed by the Justice Department that the “show me your papers” provision of the law was constitutional while striking down the rest of it.